 Provides official communication with the spouse and up to four designated family member(s) of unit Marines through the mass communication system, eMarine.

 Provides authorized communication via the organizational communication tool (unit Web site), e-mail, newsletter, official mail, and toll-free numbers to support UPFRP in Readiness and Deployment Support and Information and Referral services.

-Receives, budgets, and executes all UPFRP funds allocated to the unit in accordance with the Commander's intent, unless the FRO is not assigned as the Readiness Officer (RO) or assistant RO.
+Receives, budgets, and executes all UPFRP funds allocated to the unit in accordance with the Commander's intent, unless the URC is not assigned as the Readiness Officer (RO) or assistant RO.

-When the FRO is assigned as the RO or assistant RO, it is their responsibility to keep accurate and timely records of budget items pertaining to the UPFRP, including volunteer reimbursements, contact information of the Marines and families, and additional members within the unit, and the training required of all the members of the Family Readiness Command Team.
+When the URC is assigned as the Responsible Officer (RO) or assistant RO, it is their responsibility to keep accurate and timely records of budget items pertaining to the UPFRP, including volunteer reimbursements, contact information of the Marines and families, and additional members within the unit, and the training required of all the members of the Family Readiness Command Team.

 Maintains the management of the Family Readiness Assistant, including administration and guidance.

 Administratively and logistically supports the Commander in the mission and is most directly responsible for the use of volunteers in the UPFRP.